ltmurray/GISS-GC/doc/GISS-GC-DOC/giss-gc_tutorial.md

 ### 1b.
 Install Software Dependencies

 The most important dependency is the [netcdf-fortran](https://github.com/Unidata/netcdf-fortran) library compiled with MPI parallelization.
-If using a package manager like [miniforge](https://github.com/conda-forge/miniforge) (_recommended_), this will come with all other necessary packages for running ModelE2.1, although you will also want cmake, git and a text editor.
+If using a package manager like [miniforge](https://github.com/conda-forge/miniforge) (_recommended for most users_), this will come with all other necessary packages for running ModelE2.1, although you will also want cmake, git and a text editor.

 Example environmental yaml files for miniforge are available in `$GISS_HOME/doc/GISS-GC-DOC/envs`, and may be installed using
 ```console
 conda env create -n giss -f giss_ubuntu_22.04.4_lts.yml
 ```

-To load the environment containing all the variables necessary to compile and run ModelE2.1
+To load the environment containing all the dependencies necessary to compile and run ModelE2.1
 ```console
 conda activate giss
 ```

 ### 1c.
 Install GISS Post-Processing Tools<a name="scaleacc"></a>

-The tools located in `$GISS_HOME/model/mk_diags` are necessary for post-processing the model output into a useful format.
+The tools located in `$GISS_HOME/model/mk_diags` are necessary for post-processing the model output into a useful format, particularly the `scaleacc` program.
 I recommend copying that directory to a common location to which you can point your `$PATH` variable to the binaries.

 ```console
 mkdir $HOME/tools